user00265/rbldnsd/SECURITY.md

 **Do not open a public GitHub issue for security vulnerabilities.**

-If you discover a security vulnerability, please email the maintainers privately.
+If you discover a security vulnerability, please email sam@samresto.dev privately.
 Include:

 1. Description of the vulnerability
 2. Steps to reproduce